matheuswalmeida/Evolving-Landscapes-S2S-25/README.md

 ## Lessons

-1. Introduction to landscape evolution modeling
+1. Rivers
-2. [Hillslopes][hillslope-lesson]
+2. Hillslopes
-3. Rivers
+3. Introduction to Landlab

 Click this button: